 Why Do You Need Social Media Sentiment A

 Social media sentiment analysis will give you some vital context to all the social media metrics you already have.

 Think about estimated social media reach.
 It provides you with information about the number of social media users that might have stumbled upon your content on the Internet.

 In theory, the higher the estimated social media reach, the better.
 But that’s not always true.

+Imagine a situation when someone mentions your brand in a negative way.
 Negative comments tend to travel fast on the Internet and generate a tremendous amount of buzz on social media.
 And that’s not the coverage you want around your brand!

 Social Media Sentiment Analysis Tool

 Let’s start with the right tool to perform your social media sentiment analysis.

 I highly recommend Brand24, not only because I work here, but also because it’s one of the most affordable and best performing social media listening tool (according to Buffer).

 In Brand24 it all starts with creating a project.